 During my school years I was not fully aware of my sensitivity, although I did easily become embarrassed in company, often to the point of blushing profusely.
 This made me feel even more uncomfortable in company.

 When I left school and took up employment, my sensitivity did not appear be part of my every day existence, as with the training provided, I knew my subject material and had the confidence to use this knowledge when dealing with people in the profession I was in, which was dealing with Life Assurance and Pensions.
 I knew that I would never be able to gain the confidence to go and sell the products to others and therefore concentrated in dealing with the administration.
-During my 25 years in the insurance industry, I did progress throughout the company, albeit only in the Sheffield Branch, but did eventually succeed to become the Administration Manager of the Sheffield Branch.
+During my 25 years in the insurance industry at Scottish Widows, I did progress throughout the company, albeit only in the Sheffield Branch, but did eventually succeed to become the Administration Manager of the Sheffield Branch.
 With the continuing promotion, I was becoming more aware of how my sensitivity was affecting myself in my professional role, especially when becoming the Administration Manager.
 When this only involved dealing with the subject relating to the various contracts, I could easily be involved in meetings and meeting people.

 When it came down to social occasions, this was when I had major problems, as Administration Manager I had to attend certain events and functions and I was always ill at ease when I had to enter into ‘small talk’ with others.
 Because of my lack of confidence I would not know what to say and was always afraid, I would say the wrong thing and cause offense.
 I did what I always tried to do and try to be on the outside of any groups, not too far away to be noticed I was not partaking, but not too close to have to partake.